 Check out my post Copyright Expiration for Old Books.

 I would guess that the book is an “orphan” book.
 An orphan book is one that is out of print and is still under copyright, but the author (died 1973), publisher, or the holders of the transferred copyright rights cannot be located or determined.

 Macaulay Publishers didn’t last much past the 1930’s and was sold to Citadel Press.
 The last major book published by Macaulay was Detour by Martin M Goldsmith in 1939.

 Detour was made into a film noir classic in 1945.

-Citadel Press was sold to the Lyle Stuart Company then to the Carol Publishing Group which was then sold to the Kensington Publishing Corporation and is still an imprint of the Kensington publishing company.
+Citadel Press was sold to the Lyle Stuart Company then to the Carol Publishing Group which was then sold to the Kensington Publishing Corporation.
+Citadel Press is still today an imprint of the Kensington publishing company.
 Kensington Publishing Corp is an independent U.S. publisher of hardcover, trade, and mass paperback books.